Labeling events

 Participants RSVP to the event, held on Discord or in-person.

-Participants create PDAP and Retool accounts.
+Participants create a PDAP account and are sent invites to the Retool organization.

 Organizers give participants the appropriate permissions in the back-end.